-Additionally, check the torque on all bolts.
+Additionally, check the baseplate every 3,000 miles - inspect for any fractures or cracks in the steel, or any visible damage.
+Do not tow if the baseplate is damaged.
+Also, check the torque on all bolts.
 (To find the torque ratings, refer to the installation instructions for the baseplate and the tow bar.)